Back Acne Treatment: Everything You Should Know

 Hypertrophic (raised) scars flatten with silicone sheets, cortisone injections, or laser treatments.
 Consistent application over several months achieves results.

-Post-inflammatory hyperpigmentation fades with topical lightening agents like hydroquinone, kojic acid, or vitamin C. Chemical peels accelerate pigment removal.
+Post-inflammatory hyperpigmentation may fade with topical lightening agents such as hydroquinone, kojic acid, or vitamin C. Chemical peels accelerate pigment removal.

 What Our Aesthetic Doctor Says

 “Back acne requires patience and consistency for successful treatment.
-Most acne medications take 6-12 weeks to show significant improvement, with results at 3-4 months.
+At a medical aesthetic clinic in Singapore, most acne medications are typically expected to take 6–12 weeks to show noticeable improvement, with clearer results often observed around the 3–4 month mark.

-Combination therapy works better than single treatments for most patients.
-We might use oral antibiotics to quickly reduce inflammation while topical retinoids prevent new lesions.
-Once inflammation subsides, we transition to maintenance therapy.
+Combination therapy is more effective than single treatments for most patients.
+We may use oral antibiotics to reduce inflammation more quickly, while topical retinoids help prevent new lesions.
+Once inflammation subsides, treatment typically shifts to a maintenance approach.

-The back’s unique anatomy means we often need stronger treatments than facial acne requires.
-Higher concentration chemical peels and more aggressive extraction techniques are generally well-tolerated on back skin.”
+The back’s unique anatomy often requires stronger treatments than facial acne.
+Higher-concentration chemical peels and more intensive extraction techniques are generally well tolerated on the back skin.”

 Putting This Into Practice